-Home baking and cake decorating businesses are having a moment – between 2012 and 2016 numbers increased by an astounding 1,500% according to insurers Simply Business, and those figures are likely to stay high as consumers move from mass-produced food to artisan products.
+Home baking business is having a moment – between 2012 and 2016 numbers of home baking and cake decorating businesses increased by an astounding 1,500% according to insurers Simply Business, and those figures are likely to stay high as consumers move from mass-produced food to artisan products.

 The Federation of Bakers reports that the UK bakery market is worth £3.6 billion – so how do you go about getting a piece of the pie?
-Read on for our ten steps to starting a home baking business.
+Read on for our ten steps on how to set up a home baking business.

 Before you do anything, register for Self Assessment with HMRC.
 Every self-employed person and sole trader needs to report their earnings, pay income tax and contribute towards National Insurance; it’s all very straightforward.
 Our guide to registering as a sole trader explains the process and why you might consider registering as a limited company once business grows.